 The Smart Document Transmittal Object is located within the Smart Library in the 01 Reference and Annotation subfolder or in Smart Document Transmittal XX folder if purchased separately.

-The mACT_Document Transmittal Object reads data from 2 text files that are exported from ARCHICAD:
+The Smart Document Transmittal Object reads data from 2 text files that are exported from Archicad:

 A. Document Transmittal Index text file

 INFO > Please note both Index files are part of Smart Template file (listed under Project Indexes) or Smart Document Transmittal object package if purchased separately (need to be imported into project file via Project Indexes interface).